aman-ap-official/login-and-signup-with-admin-Dashboard/README.md

 Navigation & UI:
 The tabs (Login, Signup, and Admin) are switched using JavaScript functions.
 Once logged in, the container’s content is replaced with the appropriate homepage view.

-This login form only HTML, CSS, and JavaScript to simulate user registration, login, and an admin dashboard without any backend technology like PHP.
+This login form only use HTML, CSS, and JavaScript to simulate user registration, login, and an admin dashboard without any backend technology like PHP.